 The biggest factor behind the increase in the number of young adult user is the current popularity of mobile dating apps.
 1 out of 5 (20%) 18 to 24-year olds report using mobile dating apps a rise from 2013’s 5%.

 User Distribution According to Location

 The number of consumers of chat rooms and online dating services in a state or territory follows the population size, and the age distribution.
 Major Urban areas such as capitals and larger cities have higher proportions of young adults compared to other urban areas- 25% and 20% respectively.
 The less urban parts of Australia only have 16% of the population being young adults.

 Statistics from the Australian Bureau of Statistics indicate that Australian Capital Territory and the Northern Territory each have 29% of their population as young adults.
 The distribution can be attributed to the concentration of institutions of higher education within these territories.
 These offer the largest user base of online dating.
 Tasmania has the lowest proportion of the population that are young adults.

 There is generally an equal number of men and women on dating websites.
 However, the ratios fall out of balance at different ages.
 From age 20 and below, there are more women than men using online dating platforms.
 Things change by the time they get to 21 when their desirability soars and their percentage on online platforms plummets.
 At age 36 and above, the ratios switch in favour of women.
 The offset is caused by the reduced number of older women being approached by men.

-Another gender-based difference is that that men appear to take chat rooms and online dating as a way to skip the traditional rituals like pick-up lines and first date nerves.
+Another gender-based difference is that that men appear to take chat rooms as a way to skip the traditional rituals like pick-up lines and first date nerves.
 On the other hand, those early stages are still taken as a crucial part of the vetting process by women.

 Women pay attention to quality over quantity.
 In this regard, they tend to be more selective about who the initiate communication with compared to men.